 You must meet certain criteria to volunteer with SPES:

-- Be a minimum of 14 years old
+- Be a minimum of 16 years old (contact us for more information on how younger volunteers can get involved)

 - Some positions have higher age requirements